easemob/react-native-chat-sdk/README.md

 The requirements are as follows:

 - React Native 0.66.5 or above
-- NodeJs 18 or above
+- NodeJs 16 or above (Recommended 18 or above)
 - Xcode 13 or above for iOS application
 - Android Studio 2022 or above for Android application